This post may contain affiliate links. Please see our disclosure policy.

 Peach mocktail on a white table with the sun shining on it.

-Easy Peach Mocktail Recipe
+Easy Peach Drink Recipe

 I tested this peach mocktail two ways – simmering the fruit and blending the fresh fruit.
 I found that simmering produced a much stronger peach flavor that help up well to the sparkling water.
 Honey highlights the peach flavor as well as thyme, but many different types of herbs can be used.